chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > My core conclusion is that, when it comes to learning what the Haskell tradition has to teach, the "outsider" I write for has Elm and then... no good option.
 There's value in the rest of that tradition, but I just can't honestly tell **my particular audience** it's worth the effort to search for it among the dated practices, clashing final vocabulary (personal axioms), and low standards in important areas.

-- There is no clear path (learning path perhaps?) from Elm (gentle learner curve) to a more powerful general-purpose FP language.
-Each seems to have its warts where the pros are not outweighed by the cons.
+- There is no clear path (learning path perhaps?) from Elm, which has a gentle learner curve, to a more powerful general-purpose FP language.
+- Each non-Elm language, general-purpose pure FP language, seems to have pros which are outweighed by the "warts" of the language.
-- This conclusion is primarily for Elm programmers looking for a "post-Elm" language.
+- The author's point-of-view is as an Elm programmer looking for a "post-Elm" language.

 >>   My goal is to make the most compelling case I can that static FP will give you new abilities, especially new abilities for modeling a messy domain riddled with exceptions to the rules. [...]
 >> For early readers, I should note that I am not yet myself convinced the case is compelling...